muchyesdawg/notes/pages/thermondynamics.md

 	- is the total energy of a system.
 	- Thermodynamics is more concerned with delta U rather than actual value of U
 	- ΔU = ΔE_thermal
-	- thermal energy of a gas
+	- thermal energy of a gas is sum of all microscopic kinetic energies of gas particles
+	- Δ=3/2nRΔT(unlikely that this equation will appear on exam) -